Movement Builders

 During the application process, if you require support with the application process, or have questions about access support on the programme, please contact hello@neweconomyorganisers.org

-The venue for the residential is College Court Leicester.
-College Court in Leicester is a recently refurbished conference venue, with access ramps and a portable hearing loop.
 During the training programme, we can provide printed slides and our workbooks in other formats.
 In the application form there is space to tell us about what additional support you may need to participate in the programme.

 Timeline

-• Applications close at 23:59 on the 21st May 2023
+• Applications will close at 23:59PM on April 4th

 Apply for Movement Builders